 Analyzing Samples with Linux Perf Tools¶

-Export collected samples into the standard perf-cpp.data file format for analysis with perf report, perf mem report, and flame graph generators.
+Export collected samples into the perf.data format used by the Linux perf tools for analysis with perf report, perf mem report, and flame graph generators.

 Tip